hachyderm/community/community.hachyderm.io/content/en/docs/account-types/bot-accounts.md

     a thread, because they were tagged once, and thus auto-tagged in all subsequent responses.
 - Bots _cannot_ respond to hashtags, keywords, etc. without being tagged - e.g. bots that respond to user posts based on keywords and similar.
 - Bots designed to consume, use, store, or otherwise handle data (even public data) can only do so with consent (opt-in).
 - Bots designed for fun _can_ skirt the "say it once" policy, unless it becomes spam-worthy (**_commmunity descretion_**).
-So if your bot only responds with "honk", and only when summoned, this is fine.
+So, if your bot only responds with "honk", and only when summoned, this is fine.

 Bot accounts that violate any of the above may be limited or banned.